pagopa/io-backend/README.md

 4. run `scripts/yarn.sh` to install backend dependencies
 5. run `scripts/generate-proxy-api-models.sh` to generate the models defined in api_proxy.yaml and api_notifications.yaml
 6. run `scripts/generate-api-client.sh` to generate the Autorest API Client
+7. run `scripts/generate-pagopa-client.sh` to generate the Autorest PagoPA Client
-7. run `scripts/build.sh` to compile the Typescript files
+8. run `scripts/build.sh` to compile the Typescript files
-8. run `scripts/generate-test-certs-task.sh` to create SAML (SPID) certificates
+9. run `scripts/generate-test-certs-task.sh` to create SAML (SPID) certificates
-9. run `docker-compose up -d` to start the containers
+10. run `docker-compose up -d` to start the containers
-10. edit your `/etc/hosts` file by adding:
+11. edit your `/etc/hosts` file by adding:

     ```
     localhost    spid-testenv-identityserver
     localhost    italia-backend
     ```

-11. wait a couple of minutes to let the IDP start (or monitor the process with `$ tail -f logs/idp/wso2carbon.log`)
+12. wait a couple of minutes to let the IDP start (or monitor the process with `$ tail -f logs/idp/wso2carbon.log`)
-12. run `scripts/import-spid-data.sh` to configure the local IDP
+13. run `scripts/import-spid-data.sh` to configure the local IDP
-13. copy `app/.env.example` to `app/.env` and fill the variables with your values
+14. copy `app/.env.example` to `app/.env` and fill the variables with your values
-14. point your browser to [https://italia-backend](https://italia-backend)
+15. point your browser to [https://italia-backend](https://italia-backend)

 If you are using Docker with a Docker Machine replace `localhost` with the IP of the Docker Machine ([More details here](https://docs.docker.com/machine/reference/ip/)).